1 Introduction

 7 Conclusion

 This study represents the first quantitative spatial analysis of house prices in Brunei Darussalam, offering new insights into the dynamics of the housing market within the context of a small, resource-rich economy.
 By employing a spatio-temporal Conditional Autoregressive (CAR) model, this research contributes a novel methodological framework for analysing housing data, effectively capturing localised spatial dependencies and temporal trends.
 The CAR model proved to be a suitable approach, going against the tide of the oft-used SAR or GWR models.
 The Bayesian framework paved the way for ease of model comparison and robust inferences.
-This work also addressed the challenge of data sparsotu using a spatio-temporal mean imputation method, which worked will with the proposed CAR models.
+This work also addressed the challenge of data sparsity using a spatio-temporal mean imputation method, which worked will with the proposed CAR models.

 Key findings of this research highlight the real and quantifiable effects of spatial dependencies on house prices, evidenced by significant coefficient discrepancies between non-spatial and spatial models.
 The analysis also uncovered a significant AR(2) temporal dynamic, indicating that the housing market in Brunei incorporates the effects of market changes or shocks over a period of two quarters.
-Additionally, the application of EHSA revealed persistent and intermittent clustering effects, offering a nuanced understanding of how urbanisation, infrastructure, and socio-economic factors shape the spatial-temporal patterns of property values.
+Additionally, the application of EHSA revealed persistent and intermittent clustering effects, offering a nuanced understanding of how urbanisation, infrastructure, and socioeconomic factors shape the spatio-temporal patterns of property values.

 The findings of this study have practical implications for housing policy and market interventions in Brunei.
 They emphasise the need for spatially adjusted measures, such as incorporating spatial weights into the Residential Property Price Index (RPPI), to better capture regional variations and provide more representative insights into housing market trends.
 The hotspot analysis also revealed persistent pricing disparity between urban and regional areas, which policymakers can take into account in order to foster sustainable and equitable market development.